aaronsuydam/USwap/Sprint2.md

 Sprint 2 file
-# Back end functionality/documentation:

-Server: Our test server runs on Golang’s Gorilla Mux on port 4201.
-It implements CORS for cross origin resource sharing.
-REST API All calls to the backend will be made via https calls with json body encoding.

-NOTE: For site urls, please leave the base url off of any backend calls.
-Angular prefixes its own base url depending on folder setup which causes discrepancies in http calls.
-All calls have been fixed to go through a network interceptor which prefixes the correct server url automatically.
+## Backend Work Completed - Work accomplished this sprint:

+Creation and population of userItems table
+Linking of Items table with Users table.
+Fixed blocking issues revolving around CORs middleware with implementation of own middleware.
+Unit tests for database, utils, and handlers.
+Refactoring and organization of code for better project structure

+## Backend Unit Tests
+Database: Added unit tests for database configuration, database connection, table creation, and pinging the database after setup.
+Hashing: Added unit tests to ensure success of utils hashing functionality and password entry.
+Handling: Added mockups of route testing.
+Need to look into test mocking for Go as the database may not be started during these tests.

+## Backend Documentation:
+### Pages
+All pages require json formatted data

-Pages Login (/login)
+Login (/login)
 Calls:
-  PUT: Enter user login information in json format.
-Includes "username" and "password"
+POST: Submit credentials to log a user in.
+Args - “username”, “password”

 Signup (/signup)

 Calls:
+POST:: Submit credentials to create a new account.
-  PUT: Enter signup information in json format.
-Includes "username", "email", and "password."
+Args - "username", "email", and "password."

-  Post - Provide args username and password

 Home (/, /home) Home/dashboard page.
 Holds links to login and will hold an intro dashboard.
-Calls
+Calls:

 None right now.
 Future Calls:

 Get - Receive item postings
 Item (/item)

 Profile (/profile)
+None right now.
+Future Calls:

+Get - Requests profile info and items belonging to user

 ## Database Tables: